farooqqureshii/farooqqureshii.github.io/index.md

 title: "Now"
 ---

-Begin studies in Electrical Engineering & Computer Science @ The University of Ottawa this coming fall.
+Persuing Electrical Engineering & Computer Science at The University of Ottawa this coming fall.